DIA (group)

 DIA (/ˈdaɪə/; 다이아; shortened from DIAMOND and backronym for Do It Amazing) is a South Korean girl group formed by MBK Entertainment.
-The group is currently composed of six members: Eunice, Jueun, Huihyeon, Yebin, Chaeyeon and Eunchae.
-DIA officially debuted on September 14, 2015, with their lead single "Somehow" from debut album Do It Amazing.
+The group was composed of six members: Eunice, Jueun, Huihyeon, Yebin, Chaeyeon and Eunchae.
+DIA officially debuted on September 14, 2015, with their lead single "Somehow" from their debut album Do It Amazing.

-Seunghee left the group in April 2016 to focus on acting.
-Eunjin decided to leave the group In May 2018 to focus on her health.
-Jenny also left the group in July 2019 for health issues.
-Somyi departed the group in January 2022 after deciding to terminate her exclusive contract.
-The group is currently on indefinite hiatus to focus on their solo activities.
+Seunghee left the group in April 2016 after her contract expired and she would pursue her acting career.
+In May 2018, Eunjin decided to leave the group for health reasons.
+Jenny later left the group in July 2019, similarly for health reasons like Eunjin.
+In January 2022, Somyi departed the group after deciding to terminate her exclusive contract.
+In September 2022, all the remaining members departed from PocketDol following the expiration of their contracts and the group is currently on a hiatus due to the members focusing on their individual activities under different labels.